jxp/phonegap-desktop/readme.md

 Current Status:

-Merged changes from flocsy and diegolamonica
 Added warning message if JSON data cannot be loaded
 Added section headings and links to API docs
-Firefox keyboard issue was caused by My Homepage extension
+Added Cordova File API methods

 Next Steps:

-Add Cordova File API methods
-Look at using new getUserMedia method for camera capture (latest release of Chrome, Opera beta)
+Look at using new getUserMedia method for camera capture (latest release of Chrome, Opera)
+Add ChildBrowser plugin
-Investigate overriding Firefox geolocation
+Look at emulation (not simulation) of other features Investigate overriding Firefox geolocation